Helping millions of people navigate the world of technology.

 use phone number for imessage mac

-If you are still facing the same issue and wondering why iMessage is sending texts from email, you can try enabling iMessage again on your devices.
+If you still face the same issue and wondering why iMessage is sending texts from email, try enabling iMessage again on your devices.
 That will re-register, download, and sync your conversations across devices.

 On iPhone and iPad

-Step 3: Wait for a few seconds and then tap the toggle again to enable iMessage.
+Step 2: Wait a few seconds and tap the toggle again to enable iMessage.

 On Mac